sayalidchavan/MyLearnings/README.md

 3.Loops_Conditions_for_Loop.py contains below info:
 - take input as length of list
 - create list for length
-- append items to list using append()
+- append items to list using append() and for loop
 - create dictionaries inside list
 - print the data using condition-for loop